NOMINATIONS FOR PAF OFFICERS BEING ACCEPTED

-The Paralegal Association of Florida, Inc., (PAF)’s Nominations and Election Committee is responsible for the nominations of Association officers.
-The Committee is composed of the Parliamentarian and the Nominations Committee Chair as non-voting members.
-The Committee serves from the election until the reading of the Committee report at the next Annual “Business” or “Strategy” Meeting.
-All nominees for the Executive Board are selected from among the membership of the Association.
-For more information on the Nominations and Elections Committee, contact Committee Chair Amy J. Schaffer, ACP, FRP at firstname.lastname@example.org.
+The Paralegal Association of Florida, Inc., (PAF)’s Nominations and Election Committee is responsible for the nominations of Association officers and serves from the nominations process through the elections and reading of the Committee report at the next Annual “Business” or “Strategy” Meeting.

-As a member of PAF, it is your privilege and responsibility to choose your leadership.
-The PAF Nominations and Election Committee is preparing the 2019 slate of candidates for the following positions:
+As a PAF Member, it is your privilege and responsibility to choose your leadership.
+The PAF Nominations and Election Committee will be preparing the 2019/2020 slate of candidates from nominations received for the following positions:

 PAF’s Nominations and Elections Committee

 Upon close of nominations, the Committee will review and prepare the 2019/2020 Ballot which will include background information and professional credentials for each candidate.
 The final ballot will be sent electronically to the voting membership prior to elections opening on September 9, 2019.